AlirezaOmrani95/CV_Checker/README.md

 --learn_mode: Choose between zero-shot or one-shot learning modes.

 --model_type: Select the model to use.
-For example, google/gemma-3-27b-it:free or any other model listed in the free_model_names.txt file.
+For example, `google/gemma-3-27b-it:free` or any other model listed in the free_model_names.txt file.

 ### Example Command
-'python CV_checker.py --cv cv.pdf --learn_mode one-shot --model_type google/gemma-3-27b-it:free'
+`python CV_checker.py --cv cv.pdf --learn_mode one-shot --model_type google/gemma-3-27b-it:free`

 This command will analyze the CV against the job description using the specified model and learning mode.